Conditional Extremes with Graphical Models: Simulation Study

 Table \ref{tab:log_like_bias} presents the biases of the fitted maximum log-likelihood values.
 Although the SCMEVMs with graphical or saturated covariance exhibit slightly higher bias than the independent residuals model, the bias is consistent across all three stepwise procedures.
 Furthermore, we observe that the bias increases with sample size for the independent residual models, while for the graphical and saturated residual models, it remains similar for both $n=250$ and $n=500$.
 This suggests that the structured models are more robust to sample size changes.

-Having assessed the accuracy of the stepwise procedures, we now evaluate their computational efficiency.
-We draw a single realisation from the model for $n \in \{250, 500, 1000, 2000, 4000\}$ excesses above the dependence threshold, and for dimensions $d \in \{5, 10, 15\}$.
-To enable comparisons across dimensions, the proportion of edges in each graph is set to 60\% of its maximum number of edges.
-Model fitting is performed on a Dell Latitude 7,420 machine with 16GB of RAM, and an $11$th generation Intel Core i5 processor with 8 cores.
-Figure \ref{fig:Time_Comp_and_Inferred_Graph} (left panel) shows the time taken in seconds (on the log scale) to fit the one-, two-, and three-step SCMEVMs with graphical and saturated covariance structures.
-We observe that the one- and two-step methods are considerably slower to fit due to jointly maximising likelihood functions, with at least $6(d-1)$ and $4(d-1)$ parameters per conditioning variable, respectively.
-Additionally, the high-dimensional parameter space makes it challenging to find starting values for the numerical optimisation.
-The three-step method is computationally more efficient, showing considerable time savings when $n$, $d$, or both, are large.
+Having assessed the accuracy of the stepwise procedures, we now evaluate computational efficiency.
+We consider $n \in \{250, 500, 1000, 2000, 4000\}$ excesses above the dependence threshold and dimensions $d \in \{5, 10, 15\}$.
+For each combination of sample size and dimension, a single sample is drawn from the SCMEVM.
+For comparison across dimensions, the number of edges in each graph is set to 60\% of the maximum possible number of edges.
+Inference is performed on a Dell Latitude 7,420 machine with 16GB of RAM and an $11$th generation Intel Core i5 processor with 8 cores.
+Figure \ref{fig:Time_Comp_and_Inferred_Graph} (left panel) shows the time taken to fit the one-, two-, and three-step SCMEVMs with graphical and saturated covariance structures.
+The one- and two-step methods are considerably slower as they require joint maximisation of likelihood functions over parameter spaces with a minimum dimension per conditioning variable of $6(d-1)$ (one-step) and $4(d-1)$ (two-step).
+Additionally, the higher the dimension of the parameter space, the harder it is to find initial values for the numerical optimisation.
+The three-step method is more efficient, with considerable time savings when $n$, $d$, or both are large.

-Since Figure \ref{fig:Time_Comp_and_Inferred_Graph} (left panel) shows that the three-step procedure with saturated covariance can be quicker to fit than its sparse graphical counterpart, we repeat the study for these two models with $n = 4,000$ and $d \in \{100, 200, 300, 400, 500\}$.
-We set the proportion of edges in each graph to be 10\% of its maximum number of edges.
+Figure \ref{fig:Time_Comp_and_Inferred_Graph} (left panel) suggests that for the three-step method, it may be faster to use the saturated covariance than its sparse graphical counterpart.
+We repeat the study for these two cases with $n = 4\times 10^3$ and $d \in \{100, 200, 300, 400, 500\}$, setting the proportion of edges in each graph to be 10\% of the maximum possible number of edges.
 Table \ref{tab:Time_Comparison_Three_Step} shows the average time taken to complete each inference step.
-As expected, a significant amount of time is spent estimating the graphical structure due to the computational costs of the graphical lasso \citepmain{Friedman_2007}.
-In contrast, the saturated covariance can be estimated empirically, i.e., no numerical maximisation is required, and the computational cost is primarily from inverting a $(d-1)$-dimensional correlation matrix.
+As expected, the high cost is due to estimation of the graphical structure via the graphical lasso \citepmain{Friedman_2007}.
+In contrast, the saturated covariance is estimated empirically, i.e., no numerical maximisation is required, and the computational cost from inverting a $(d-1)$-dimensional correlation matrix is lower.